-In every scenario – we suggest incorporating the Cleard Life Suitability Assessment into your recruitment process – whereby any adverse (eg Disclosable Court Outcome or a bad referee comment or potentially inflated CV claim) is provided to Cleard Life at the point of ordering the assessment.
-The issues can then be properly investigated, including one-one interviews, fair and non-discriminatory analysis, adjudication and recommendation.
+In every scenario – we suggest incorporating a CLVA suitability assessment into your existing process – whereby any adverse (eg Disclosable Court Outcome or a bad referee comment or potentially inflated CV claim) is provided to Cleard Life at the point of ordering the assessment.
+The issue can then be properly investigated, including the one-on-one interview + a fair and non-discriminatory analysis, adjudication and recommendation.
 Done in hours not months – inside your recruitment/shorting process.

 Click here to find out about our pre-employment screening solutions and help you make the right risk decisions.
 You can even get your first CL) Basic Assessment (valued at $169) free!